Transcendence and normality of complex numbers via Hurwitz continued fractions: Hurwitz continued fractions

 \section{Hurwitz continued fractions}

-We start this section by defining Hurwitz continued fractions (other complex continued fractions algorithms have been discussed in \cite{DanNog2014, LeV1952, Sch1971}).
+We start this section by defining Hurwitz continued fractions, the oldest complex continued fraction algorithm; other algorithms have been discussed in \cite{ DanNog2014, EiNakadaNatsui2023, LeV1952, AsmusSchmidt1975}.
 Let $\lfloor \,\cdot\,\rfloor:\RE\to\Za$ be the usual floor function.
-For $z\in\Cx$, the \textbf{nearest Gaussian integer} $[z]$ to $z$ is
+For $z\in\Cx$, the \textit{nearest Gaussian integer} $[z]$ to $z$ is

 We define